frontendweekly/virga/src/posts/2020-05-15-does-netlify-build-plugin-improve-my-build-speed.md

 Hello world from onPreBuild event!
 ```

 🎉 Yay.
-I kinda wish I could get this info by doing `npx netlify build --dry`, but worked as I've expected.
+I wish I could get this info by doing `npx netlify build --dry`, but worked as I've expected.

-### First Reversal:
+### First Reversal: how does Netlify Build Plugin cache thing works?

 The Hero makes the first major progress in their journey.{explanation}

-My objective is to save cache which means I need to save something, anything since I'm just trying to figure out how Netlify Build Plugin cache thing works.
+My objective is to save cache which means I need to save something.
+It really doesn't matter what that is since I'm just trying to figure out how Netlify Build Plugin cache thing works.

 In the Tweet of Phil Hawksworth, he shared [this screenshot about cache](https://twitter.com/philhawksworth/status/1257284661874692097/photo/1) and looks like there is `utils.cache` available somewhere.